karaposu/LLMService/README.md

     <img src="https://raw.githubusercontent.com/karaposu/llmkit/refs/heads/main/assets/logo_cropped.png" alt="logo" width="200"/>
 </div>

-LLMkit is developed with the promise of creating a llm based text generation library which follows software development best practices such
-By emphasizing **Modularity and Separation of Concerns**, **Advanced Error Handling**, and **Modern Software Development Practices** in it's design, LLMKit offers a structured approach that stands out against more monolithic frameworks like LangChain.
+LLMKit is a framework designed for building applications that leverage large language models (LLMs).
+It aims to provide a text generation library that adheres to established software development best practices.
+With a strong focus on **Modularity and Separation of Concerns**, **Robust Error Handling**, and **Modern Software Engineering Principles**, LLMKit delivers a well-structured alternative to more monolithic frameworks like LangChain.

 > "LangChain isn't a library, it's a collection of demos held together by duct tape, fstrings, and prayers."

+(This does not mean we don't appreciate Langchain.
+Also, current model invoke logic in LLMKit are langchain functions wrappers.)

 ### Architecture